Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 - [The Generic Block Layer](https://www.oreilly.com/library/view/understanding-the-linux/0596005652/ch14s02.html) from Understanding the Linux Kernel
 - [kernel VFS docs](https://www.kernel.org/doc/Documentation/filesystems/vfs.txt)

+- If you want extreme detail on Linux Virtual Memory, there's an [entire book](https://www.kernel.org/doc/gorman/pdf/understand.pdf).
+The ["Page Faulting" section](https://www.kernel.org/doc/gorman/pdf/understand.pdf#page=94) is a good supplement to this post.

 I tried to make every logical jump explicit as an educational method.
 When you are debugging for real, you should reach to the best tool for the job instead of the winding path I took.
 For example, I used `vim` to open files to show that binary is not scary.
 You would never look at a binary in a normal text editor like `vim`--reach directly for `objdump` or `readelf`.
 If high level tools don't work, then you can use a hex viewer.